 The healthcare industry is also subject to numerous laws and regulations from federal, state and local governments, and the government has aggressively increased enforcement of Medicare and Medicaid anti-fraud and abuse laws.
 The Hospitals' compliance with these laws and regulations is subject to periodic governmental review, which could result in enforcement actions unknown or unasserted at this time.
-Management is aware of certain asserted and unasserted legal claims by the government, and is presently unable to determine the outcome of these claims.
+Noncompliance with such laws and regulations could result in repayments of amounts improperly reimbursed, substantial monetary fines, civil and criminal penalties, and exclusion from Medicare and Medicaid programs.

 The federal government and many states have aggressively increased enforcement under Medicare and Medicaid anti-fraud and abuse laws and physician self referral laws (STARK law and regulation).
 Recent federal initiatives have prompted a national review of federally funded healthcare programs.
 In addition, the federal government and many states have implemented programs to audit and recover potential overpayments to providers from the Medicare and Medicaid programs.
-In 2010, the Hospitals were notified that the recovery audit contractors (RAC) would begin auditing company operations in 2011 and the Hospitals received their first request for records in June 2011.
-The Hospitals continue to receive these requests from the RAC and has implemented a response program as well as a compliance program to monitor conformance with applicable laws and regulations, but the possibility of future government review and enforcement action exists.
+The Hospitals receive requests from the recovery audit contractors and have implemented a response program as well as a compliance program to monitor conformance with applicable laws and regulations, but the possibility of future government review and enforcement action exists.

 As a result of recently enacted and pending federal healthcare reform legislation, substantial changes are anticipated in the United States healthcare system.
 Such legislation includes numerous provisions affecting the delivery of healthcare services, the financing of healthcare costs, reimbursement to healthcare providers and the legal obligations of health insurers, providers and employers.
 These provisions are currently slated to take effect at specified times over the next decade.
-This federal healthcare reform legislation did not affect the 2011 or 2010 combined financial statements.
+This federal healthcare reform legislation did not affect the 2012 or 2011 combined financial statements.